Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-2-cursor-parents.md

 ---
-description: Learn how to get started with SadConsole by using the cursor.
-Also, learn a few basics about nesting and parenting consoles. ms.date: 08/07/2021
+description: Part 2 of the getting started series.
+In this part you'll learn how to use the Cursor object and how nesting and parenting consoles works. ms.date: 08/07/2021
 ---